GlobalFishingWatch/bqapi/README.rst

     sql = """SELECT * FROM [dataset.table] LIMIT 1000"""

-    with bqapi.query(sql, project='project-name') as records:
-        for row in records:
+    for row in bqapi.query(sql, project='project-name'):
         pass